-Refer to the Genesys 7 Supported Operating Systems and Databases white paper for the list of operating systems and database systems supported in Genesys releases 7.x.
-You can find this document on the Genesys Technical Support website at http://genesyslab.com/support/dl/retrieve/ default.asp?item=B6C52FB62DB42BB229B02755A3D92054&view=item.
+Refer to the Genesys Supported Operating Environment Reference Manual for the list of operating systems and database systems supported in Genesys releases 6.x, 7.x, and 8.x.
+You can find this document on the Genesys Technical Support website at http://genesyslab.com/support/dl/retrieve/default.asp?item=B6C52FB6 2DB42BB229B02755A3D92054&view=item.

 For UNIX-based (UNIX) operating systems, also review the list of patches Genesys uses for software product builds, and upgrade your patch configuration if necessary.
-A description of patch configuration is linked to installation read_me.html files for the Genesys applications that operate on UNIX, and is available within the installation packages.
+A description of patch configuration is linked to installation read\me.html files for the Genesys applications that operate on UNIX, and is available within the installation packages.